 Athletes are able to pull off seemingly impossible moves because they plan and visualise them before they execute them, and then make minor adjustments to their plan dynamically whilst executing them – simplifying the whole process, which has the effect of making it seem like reality is happening in slow-motion in their minds.
 It’s called being ‘in the zone’ and it’s a fantastic feeling.
 Here’s how to do it:

 In the second after the disc is thrown, you will get a better read, and will have to make modifications to your plan – make these changes as early as possible, so that they can be as slight as possible, and the overall plan becomes clearer as it doesn’t have to change very much.
 These modifications continue right up until the catch, and get smaller and smaller.
-Don’t abandon the plan if it goes slightly wrong – just make a modification.
+A benefit of knowing what the ‘ideal’ technique is that you won’t need to abandon your plan if it goes slightly wrong – you’ll just need to make a modification (unless something unexpected happens).
 By the time your hands contact the disc, you will have subconsciously prepared so well that the catch will look easy.

 Throwing for distance

 For distance, you either need more inside-out angle on your technique, or you need more power on your throw.
-If your ‘long’ throws are turning outside-in, change your technique to release the disc more inside-out, focusing on spin, aiming to get the throw landing inside-out.
+If your ‘long’ throws are turning outside-in, change your technique to release the disc more inside-out, focusing on spin, aiming to get the disc landing at an inside-out angle.
 When your long throws begin landing inside-out, you can then focus on adding power to the throw – until they are turning outside-in again.
+Add power by dropping your shoulder, rotating your core, and ‘snapping’ your core (rotationally) as powerfully as you can.
 Repeat this two-stage process indefinitely to increase the distance of your throws.

 Expand your range and variety